medhaaga/Replicated-Spectral-Variance-Estimator/README.md

 # Replicated-Spectral-Variance-Estimator

- This repository contains simulations attesting to the better performance of globally-centered autocovariance and limiting variance estimators while using parallel Markov chains.
-The improvements are mostly studied graphically in form of ACF plots and ESS disgnostics.
-The following examples from Agarwal and Vats (2020) have been thorougly explored for a comparitative study:
+ This repository contains reproducible code for all simulations and examples in the Agarwal and Vats (2021) [paper](https://arxiv.org/abs/2009.01799).
+The examples include

  #### Gaussian mixture model
  #### Vector autoregressive model (VAR-1)